Frequently Asked Questions

 - Send dispatch signals to or directly control individual batteries participating in a market-aware VPP.

-- Comply with the participants’ utility interconnection agreements (for example, a Rule 21 tariff) Dispatch in violation of an interconnection agreement is not elgigible for incentive payments.
+- Comply with the participants’ utility interconnection agreements (for example, a Rule 21 tariff).
+Dispatch in violation of an interconnection agreement is not eligible for performance-based capacity payments.

-- For non-EV storage assets, the total nominal power rating is determined by summing the nominal continuous power rating (kW) from the specification sheets of the individual storage devices within the aggregation.
+- For stationary storage assets, the total nominal power rating is determined by summing the nominal continuous power rating (kW) from the specification sheets of the individual storage devices within the aggregation.

 - For aggregations of EVs, the total nominal power rating is determined by summing the nameplate discharge power rating (kW) from the specification sheets of the EVSE used by individual vehicle operators.

-Option 4: To be considered a load flexibility virtual power plant (VPP) aggregator eligible to administer Incentive Option 4, a DSGS provider, or its authorized third party, must:
+Option 4: To be considered a load flexibility virtual power plant (VPP) aggregator eligible to administer Participation Option 4, a DSGS provider, or its authorized third party, must:

 - Send dispatch signals to or directly control individual devices participating in the load flexibility VPP